Silvertown: History

+On the first night of The Blitz, Tate and Lyle's sugar refinery, John Knight's Primrose Soapworks, and the Silvertown Rubber Works were all badly damaged by bombing.

 Silver's was eventually taken over by the British Tyre and Rubber Co, later known as BTR Industries.
 The site closed in the 1960s and is now the Thameside Industrial Estate.
 Another major local employer was the Loders and Nucoline plant at Cairn Mills, a traditional port oleo industry and formerly part of Unilever.
 This originally milled seeds but later concentrated on production of fats from palm kernel oil.

 The area was part of the ancient parishs of West Ham and East Ham, Essex, from the 12th century onwards.
 The Local Government Act 1894 created East Ham Urban District.
 West Ham became a county borough in 1900, before merging with East Ham to create the new London Borough of Newham in 1965.